-'Location, location, location' may sound like a cliché, but it remains the number one rule in real estate.
-People choose to live in different places based on their individual needs and preferences.
-For a quick overview of popular residential areas in Hong Kong, browse https://expatliving.hk/living-in-hong-kong-expats-guide-where-to-live/.
+'Location, location' may sound like a cliché, but it remains the number one rule in real estate.
+Different people choose to reside in various places for different reasons.
+Visit https://expatliving.hk/living-in-hong-kong-expats-guide-where-to-live/ for a quick overview of some popular home locations in Hong Kong.
 Doing your own research from the outset can set you on the right path.

 Most people prefer to live near their workplace or their children's school.
 How about you?
 Generally speaking, the closer a place is to a central business district (CBD), such as Central, Wan Chai, Causeway Bay, or Tsim Sha Tsui, the higher the cost will be.
-TIP: If you want to save money on accommodation, consider living further away from the CBD.
+TIP: Living in a location further away from the CBD can be a good way to save money on accommodation.

-Hong Kong is a compact city, with a total land area of only a little over 1,100 square kilometres.
-To put it into perspective, it is approximately 1.4 times the size of New York City and about 0.7 times the size of London.
-This relatively small area boasts a highly developed and efficient transport network, making it a breeze to get around via the Mass Transit Railway (MTR), buses, minibuses, trams, or ferries.
-And time flies when you're chatting with a stranger on the train - just remember to change lines, and don't cross the line by keeping your personal space bubble intact!
+Hong Kong is a compact city, occupying an area that is approximately 0.7 times the size of London and 1.4 times the size of New York City.
+Despite its small size, the city boasts efficient transportation systems that seamlessly connect most areas.
+If your home is not far from the Mass Transit Railway (MTR), buses, or ferries, getting around is a breeze.
+And time flies when you're chatting with a stranger on the train - just don't forget to change lines and keep your personal space bubble intact!